 Luckily the Garmin community has made many tools available to create your own maps.
-We've successfully created custom topo maps covering the western 2/3 of Colorado and some eastern Utah (to include Moab).
-We made the maps about 24,000:1 resolution using the latest free data from the USGS, the State of Colorado, and the USFS.
+We've successfully resolution using the latest free data from the USGS, the State of Colorado, and the USFS.
 Our full set of maps is a little over 1Gb in size and comes in very handy.
 The procedure is quite technical, but is possible.
 We followed the directions from this site: